nikbearbrown/psychology/chapters/13-industrial-organizational-psychology.md

 **Preview of next chapter:** Chapter 14 covers stress, lifestyle, and health.
 You'll probe Claude under contradictory instructions, time-pressure framings, and adversarial inputs — testing whether anything analogous to Selye's general adaptation syndrome (alarm → resistance → exhaustion) can be observed in an LLM's behavior under load.

 ---

 ## AI Wayback Machine

-**Lillian Gilbreth** was industrial psychologist who pioneered time-and-motion studies and ergonomics — and raised twelve children while running her consulting firm.
+**Lillian Gilbreth** was an industrial psychologist who pioneered time-and-motion studies and ergonomics — and raised twelve children while running her consulting firm.

 **Run this:**

 ```
-Who is Lillian Gilbreth, and how does their work connect to I/O psychology we covered in this chapter?
+Who is Lillian Gilbreth, and how does their work connect to I/O
+psychology we covered in this chapter?
 Keep it to three paragraphs.
 End with the single most surprising thing about their career or ideas.
 ```

 → Search **"Lillian Gilbreth"** on Wikipedia.